TheraForge/OTFMagicBox/README.md

 ## UserInfo Usage

-The Framework `OTFCareKitStore` contains the property *userInfo* in `OCKPatient.swift` class, When you launch the `OTFMagicBox` application you will get a user object of type `OCKPatient` throught which you will able to access the userInfo object and its properties stored in `OTFCareKitStore`.
+The Framework `OTFCareKitStore` contains the property *userInfo* in `OCKPatient.swift` class, When you launch the `OTFMagicBox` application you will get a user object of type `OCKPatient` through which you will able to access the userInfo object and its properties stored in `OTFCareKitStore`.

-You can you *userInfo* object to store your own properties on user level, as an example if you want to store the information of selected theme of application you need to create the `struct` including the property you want to store, assign the data to the property of your `sturct`.
-As userInfo is a dictunary of type `[String: String]` thats why you need to create a string from for `stuct`, To create string encode your model using `JSONEncoder` that will return `data`, then decode this `data` to string using `UTF8` after that create a key in userInfo and assign that your newely created string to key.
+You can you *userInfo* object to store your own properties on user level, as an example if you want to store the information of selected theme of application you need to create the `struct` including the property you want to store, assign the data to the property of your `struct`.
+As userInfo is a dictionary of type `[String: String]` thats why you need to create a string from for `stuct`, To create string encode your model using `JSONEncoder` that will return `data`, then decode this `data` to string using `UTF8` after that create a key in userInfo and assign that your newly created string to key.

 Then by using shared instance of `CareKitManager` call the method `updatePatient` as and assign the updated `OCKPatient` object to `updatePatient` method as shown in the example below.